bliind/new-jarvis-bot/README.md

   - All errors caught and logged to terminal with details

 - ConfigCog:
-  - Handles looking at, modifying, and deleting configuration keys
+  - Handles looking at, modifying, and deleting configuration items

 - EventCog:
   - Updates an automod rule to exclude event links from a discord link block rule